Did you know that 46% of people can’t even make it through a simple presentation without losing focus?

 The creator of this slide deck uses at least 10 different types of fonts.
 And it looks fantastic because they know that one font choice is boring.
-But this does not mean that you should use a bunch of random fonts–pick font pairs that play well together and keep your fonts choices for different types of information consistent throughout the presentation.
+But this does not mean that you should use a bunch of random fonts–pick font pairs that play well together and keep your font choices for different types of information consistent throughout the presentation.

 93. Make Your Ideas As Obvious As Possible

 Your audience shouldn’t be guessing at what you mean.
-That is why I think that this presentation example from In a Rocket is so powerful because they make the information so easy to digest.
+That is why I think that this presentation example from In a Rocket is so powerful because they make the information easy to digest.